 A Phase II assessment involves evaluating a project's design conformance to the Secretary of the Interior's Standards for the Treatment of Historic Resources.
-A proposed project that meets the Standards may qualify for a CEQA exemption.
-If the project does not qualify for a CEQA exemption, the project will require preparation of a CEQA Initial Study and potentially an Environmental Impact Report, which will add considerable time and cost to a project (See Page 14).
-Not all projects require a qualified consultant to complete the analysis, the City's Architectural Historian can evaluate minor projects while major projects are completed by a qualified consultant.
-Consult with the City's Architectural Historian for direction on the level of review required.
+A proposed project that meets the Secretary of the Interior's Standards may qualify for a CEQA exemption.
+If the project does not qualify for a CEQA exemption, the project will require preparation of a CEQA Initial Study and potentially an Environmental Impact Report, which will add considerable time and cost to a project (See Page 17).
+Not all projects require a qualified consultant to complete the analysis; the City's Architectural Historian can evaluate minor projects, while major projects shall be completed by a qualified consultant.
+Applicants must consult with the City's Architectural Historian to determine whether a consultant is required to complete the Phase II report.